The governed AI workspace

 • Works in a browser, no setup needed

-• Notion — search, read, query databases, create and update pages
+• Notion: search, read, query DBs, create and update pages

-• GitHub — tenant-wide app plus optional per-user authorization for actions taken in your name
+• GitHub: tenant app plus optional per-user authorization

-• Microsoft and SharePoint — browse and import documents directly into a session
+• Microsoft & SharePoint: browse and import documents

-• Custom MCP servers for anything else, with the same governance and audit
+• Custom MCP servers: same governance and audit

 Skills and tools the company controls

-• Admin-managed skills, with custom skill import and inline editing
+• Admin-managed skills with custom import and inline editing

-• Policy lives in the platform, not in the prompt
+• Policy lives at the gateway, not in the prompt

 Enforcement, not a PDF